 The Foundation considers all investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Foundation maintains cash at three banks.
+The Foundation maintains cash at various banks.
 Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-The Foundation had \$1,299,827 and \$888,188 in uninsured deposits as of June 30, 2017 and 2016, respectively.
+The Foundation had \$1,932,605 and \$1,299,827 in uninsured deposits as of June 30, 2018 and 2017, respectively.